tier2tickets/Knowledge-Base/content/automations/dispatcher.rst

 Save Rules
 ^^^^^^^^^^^^^^

 Make sure to save the changes to your rules!
 The code will be tested to make sure there are no syntax errors, and you will get a message letting you know if it was successful.
-Once you save your rules they will be implemented immediately for every endpoint connected to your account with an email connection.
+Once you save your rules they will be implemented immediately for every endpoint connected to your account with an internet connection.
 The next time a user starts the software these rules will apply.
 There is no need to rebuild the software.

  .. image:: images/save.png